Thorns Of The Invoker | Crusader | Group | Solo | Push | A-tier

 Mempo of Twilight and Cain's Destiny: For more Attack Speed.

-Spam Iron Skin and Laws of Valor as much as possible at all times.
+Spam Iron Skin, Laws of Valor and Bombardment as much as possible at all times.

 Akarat's Champion can be spammed as well, but pay attention to your health: if you are about to die, delay your Akarat's Champion so that you can immediately recast it, after the "cheat death" effect procs.

-You use Punish when you have an elite to kill.
+Hold down Slash to kill enemies.
 Use Steed Charge when the buff falls off or when you need to move.

-Concept The solo push version uses Endless Walk set and Convention of Elements to maximize damage.
+Concept The solo push version uses Endless Walk set, Convention of Elements and Echoing Fury to maximize damage.
 Akarat's Awakening helps us reset cooldowns on all our buffs.
-We use Belt of the Trove in the cube to activate Thorns of the Invoker (4) Bonus, because we don't have a skill slot for Bombardment.

 GR Group RGK